shazzzm/shazzzm.github.io/_teaching/labs-demonstrated.md

 location: "Southampton, UK"
 ---

-I have demonstrated and marked labs in Algorithmics, Machine Learning, Java Programming, Computer Systems and Computational Finance
+I have demonstrated and marked labs in Algorithmics, Machine Learning, Java Programming, Computer Systems, Computational Finance and the Software Engineering Group project